Naitik4516/Gravia/README.md

   * **Reasoning**
   * **Image generation & editing**
 * **Deeper Computer Integration:** We aim to integrate Gravia even more profoundly with your computer, allowing for a level of control and efficiency that has never been seen before.
 * **More Integrations:** More services and platforms will be supported to make Gravia the ultimate universal assistant.
+* **Faster Startup & Optimizations:** We're working on compiling Python code into C or Rust and compressing binaries to significantly improve startup times and overall performance.

 ## **🤝 Contributing**